 Once you land in here, you’ll completely be on your own.
 And your very own NEPALESE will loot you.

-They will put you in a room with 10 other guys and charge you for water, electricity, and WiFi much more than what actually cost.
+They will put you in a room with 10 other guys and charge you for water, electricity, and WiFi much more than what actually costs.
 You’ll be absolutely helpless here.

 You will cry alone, and nobody will be there to comfort you.
-Often it is difficult to cope with the locals here.
+Often it isn’t easy to cope with the locals here.
 Sometimes they can be down straight nasty to you for no reason.

 Although there have been some of the nicest people, discrimination here is still in rage!